json-schema-org/community/CHARTER.md

 - They do not participate in any TSC votes
 - They do not provide any form of excuse or no excuse is known for their absence

+The initial TSC members are @relequestual, @awwright, @gregsdennis, @Julian, @jdesrosiers, @karenetheridge, with @relequestual being the initial chair.

 ## Section 4: Roles & Responsibilities
 The JSON Schema project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.